dotnet/docs-maui/docs/fundamentals/bindable-properties.md

 A `static` coerce value callback method can be registered with a bindable property by specifying the `coerceValue` parameter for the `BindableProperty.Create` method.
 The specified callback method will be invoked when the value of the bindable property changes.

 > [!IMPORTANT]
-> The `BindableObject` type has a `CoerceValue` method that can be called to force a reevaluation of the value of its `BindableProperty` argument, by invoking its coerce value callback.
+> The <xref:Microsoft.Maui.Controls.BindableObject> type has a `CoerceValue` method that can be called to force a reevaluation of the value of its `BindableProperty` argument, by invoking its coerce value callback.

 Coerce value callbacks are used to force a reevaluation of a bindable property when the value of the property changes.
 For example, a coerce value callback can be used to ensure that the value of one bindable property is not greater than the value of another bindable property.